30+ Basic Homestead Skills You Need to Learn

 - Capture & reuse rainwater (check local laws first).
 Use a Berkey to purify for drinking.

-11. Composting
+12. Composting

-You can make your own simple & small compost bin out of a 5 gallon bucket.
+You can make your own simple & small compost bin out of a 5-gallon bucket.
 To make faster use of your compost, you could add worms to your bin or heap.
 A pallet compost bin is a great affordable option for a larger compost system.

 They will eat the scraps and break it down much more quickly.
-You can also download my Garden Compost Guide in the Member Resource Library by completing the form below.

-12. Grind your own grains
+13. Grind your own grains

-13. Render Fat
+14. Render Fat

-14. Needlework
+15. Needlework

-Even without a gas cooking option, you can make hot food without using electricity with a solar oven!
-You can make your own or you can purchase a high quality oven, like the All-American Sun Oven, that will last long-term.
+Even without an indoor gas cooking option, you can make hot food without using electricity with a solar oven or a propane stove.
+I love using the Camp Chef Explorer stove for outdoor cooking and canning.

 You don’t have to live on a farm to start learning new homestead skills!

-16. Cook with Cast Iron
+17. Cook with Cast Iron

-17. Cook According to what is in season
+18. Cook According to what is in season

 When you eat produce that is not in season, it has been shipped from (most likely) another country.
 Part of homesteading is supporting your local community and buying food from other countries isn’t the most community-based sustainable option.